-To learn more about terms used in the database the Scientific or Plain Language.
+To learn more about the terms used in the database, explore the Scientific or Plain Language definitions.

 Scientific Variant